Nicole Onoscopi: Career

 Nicole Onoscopi is a drag performer.
 In 2019, she was first runner-up at Miss'd America, an annual drag pageant in Atlantic City, New Jersey.
 Nicole Onoscopi was also named the first Miss'd Popularity at the same pageant, based on audience vote.
 She was named Miss Gay Oregon in 2021 and Miss Portland Gay Pride in 2024.

-In Portland, Nicole Onoscopi has hosted Drag Brunch PDX, described as a traveling drag brunch at various venues such as Moxy Portland Downtown (with Sun Rice) and Stag PDX.
+In Portland, Nicole Onoscopi has hosted Drag Brunch PDX, described as a traveling drag brunch at various venues such as Alberta Street Pub, Moxy Portland Downtown (with the Filipino restaurant Sun Rice), and the gay bar Stag PDX.
 In 2021, she was part of Shine Distillery and Grill's Drag Thru series with Bolivia Carmichaels and Lulu Luscious.
 She also performed at the restaurant's 'Sparkle and Shine Drag Brunch', as of 2023.
 For the Drag-a-thon, which was held at Darcelle XV Showplace in 2023 and set a Guinness World Record for the longest drag stage show, Nicole Onoscopi performed "Flowers" (2023) by Miley Cyrus, "Shake It Off" (2014) by Taylor Swift, "Cotton-Eyed Joe", "Baby Got Back" (1992) by Sir Mix-a-Lot, and "It's All Coming Back to Me Now" (1989) by Celine Dion.
 She was also a featured performer in 'Sea Sickening Boat pRide', a pride event on the Portland Spirit organized by the local chapter of the Sisters of Perpetual Indulgence, with Mariah Paris Balenciaga.